-Nanobit established a quite flexible working hours for all students.
-As students, all we had to do is to inform our manger when we have exams, and other school obligations.
+Nanobit established quite flexible working hours for all students.
+As students, all we had to do is to inform our manager when we have exams and other school obligations.
 I often leave work when I had to prepare for exams or had a meeting with my professors which made the whole experience of working while studying smooth and rather enriching.
 A year and a half passed by as a working student, during which I worked on different game features and contributed to the day-to-day work of the Game Developers team.

 From student to a full-time employee

 I’ve become a full-time employee at Nanobit right after my graduation and earning of my University Diploma in Computer Sciences.
-Before that, I knew that every developer usually gets hired full-time after a successful completion of the probation period and this was the case in my situation where my manager and HR initiated the full-time hiring process.
+Before that, I knew that every developer usually gets hired full-time after successful completion of the probation period and this was the case in my situation where my manager and HR initiated the full-time hiring process.

 Kicking off a career in backend development

 Over time, the backend development tasks have become very interesting and complex which made me even more motivated to take on more responsibilities as part of the backend architecture team.

 Thanks to open communication and the supportive career development culture Nanobit fosters, I communicated my interests to my team lead and CTO, who expressed full support.
 Before I know it, I made the full switch to the backend realm of business.

 I enjoy working with new technologies and switching to various projects, and as we have a big technology stack, I am learning every day, which keeps me motivated and up to date.